microsoft/playwright/docs/src/showcase.md

 * [theheadless.dev](https://theheadless.dev): Practical guides and runnable examples on Playwright (and Puppeteer)

+## Video Guide

+* [Playwright Masterclass: Playwright Test by Lethcode](https://youtu.be/VKvZSpSWDZw): Examples of creating tests and running the command line tools avaliable in Playwright along with many useful settings.

 ## Contributing

 Did we miss something in this list?
 Send us a PR!